Enjoy a Luxury Yacht Charter In Italy

 Cruise in the morning to Ventotene, a small island – under three kilometers long – and one more suited to those looking for some serious peace and solitude.
-The island’s ancient and only port was dug by the Romans out of the volcanic rock who also enjoyed Ventotene as a resort location.
+The island’s ancient and only port was dug by the Romans out of the volcanic rock who enjoyed Ventotene as a resort location.
 Take the ship’s tender over to mooring balls off of Santo Stefano, about 1.5 kilometers away.
 Explore this small island, which is dominated by a prison, built by Ferdinand IV.
 Built around a circular courtyard, the prison was intended to reproduce the circles of Dante’s Inferno.
 Around the old ancient Roman Harbor in Ventotene, are Roman fish pools and a Roman shopping arcade still in use today.
 The main town is above the Roman shopping arcade and worth exploring, and perhaps visiting after dinner to sit in a local café for coffee.
 Overnight in Ventotene.

 Castello Aragonese, Ischia

 Leave for Ischia in the morning.
 Ischia is a volcanic spa island with many sulfur springs and medicinal bathing areas.
 Deep underneath Ischia, the volcano is still active, and is sending to the island’s surface, hot thermal waters in springs and geysers laden with various minerals.
 Considerable scientific research has been done in Ischia over the years to isolate the mineral qualities of the various thermal springs and volcanic mud for the possible health benefits.
 Unique to Ischia are “Spa Gardens”, where thermal pools of various temperatures and mineral content are spread throughout a park like setting.
 Negombo Spa Garden has sculpture gardens interspersed among mini thermal pools and springs, all cascading down a hillside, providing beautiful views of the Mediterranean Sea.
 Towards cocktail time, head to a local boutique winery.
 Ischia is steadily gaining worldwide recognition for the quality of the wines being produced.
 At the vineyard of Vigne di Chignole, have a tour of the ancient winery operation, still in use after many centuries, and sample the wines.
 The island is very large with different towns and sights to see.
-On the southern end of the island is Castle Argonese, once a walled city housing over 2000 people open today for touring.
+On the southern end of the island is Castle Argonese, once a walled city housing over 2000 people which is open today for touring.
 Overnight.

 Enjoy Capri, which overlooks the stunning Bay of Naples and Mount Vesuvius, and has always been a favorite location for the privileged.
 Once home to the Roman Emperor Tiberius, Capri now serves as the perfect getaway in which to experience Italy’s natural, scenic beauty.
 Capri has two levels.
 There is a walking and shopping area right around the marina.
-However, the main town, on top of Capri, is accessits upscale, tiny shops and many street cafes.
+However, the main town, on top of Capri, accessible by funicular is lovely with upscale, tiny shops and many street cafes.
 The shopping street is quite famous and here you will probably find a store from every important designer.
 Wander the streets and shops, and stop for refreshment at an outdoor café in one of the little piazzas as you watch Capri life go by.
 Overnight.